datagrok/opinions/DESIGN.md

 Guilty: OKCupid, Netflix, Reddit, Digg, Slashdot, Google Plus, Facebook, ...

 In almost all of these systems, the data is locked up.
 We couldn't fix the problems or run our own calculation algorithms across it if we wanted to.
+If you spend an hour responding to an opinion survey, you have no ability to save those responses to answer similar questions on other or future surveys.

 ### Ambiguous metrics.